-Vietnam’s benchmark index is expected to reach a 7-year high, as fast growth along with the lowest valuations in Southeast Asia lure international investors to the country’s stock market.
+Vietnam stocks are expected to reach a 7-year high, as fast growth along with the lowest valuations in Southeast Asia lure global investors to the country.

 The VN-Index, which is composed of all companies listed on the Ho Chi Minh City stock exchange, will advance to around 655 by the end of 2015 – or by 15% from its current price of 575 – according to the average of 11 different analyst predictions.